haganbt/pepp/README.md

 **2) Create age/gender tasks**

-Tasks can be age gender or gender age, no difference:
+Tasks can be age gender (or gender age, no difference) however all tasks must be identical i.e. if one task uses age and gender others should not use gender and age:

 ```json
  "freqDist": [